 A version of Office 365 that contains Lync is also available.
 Lync is a complete Unified Communications (UC) solution which delivers a suite of collaboration tools including instant messaging, presence, conferencing, screen sharing, whiteboard and file transfer, as well as voice and video communication between Lync client software endpoints.

 Once Lync is deployed and integrated into the work flow, it makes sense to add telephony to Lync.
-Without connections between Lync and the PSTN, some of the advantages of Lync are lost, including powerful call delegation features, and a single telephone number that works in the office, at a remote office, and with a mobile phone.
+Without connections between Lync and the public telephone network, some of the advantages of Lync are lost, including powerful call delegation features and a single telephone number that works in the office, at a remote office, and with a mobile phone.

 Either choice requires equipment on the premises of the business because Microsoft does not offer direct connections to the PSTN or to standard SIP trunks, although a direct connection to Microsoft-certified SIP trunks is possible.
 Even when Microsoft-certified SIP trunks are used, an SBC is recommended to protect the network and prevent toll fraud.
-However, having on-sight equipment and the trained staff required to source and deploy this gear, erodes much of the advantage to using Office 365.
+However, having on-site equipment and the trained staff required to source and deploy this gear, erodes much of the advantage to using Office 365.

 This presents a problem to the solution provider, who must source an appropriate server, test it with various Lync and related application servers, and deliver a package that they hope will be adequate, reliable, and not price them out of the market by selecting an over-powered server.
 They also have to source a gateway to interface to the PSTN, and an SBC to protect the network and enable interfacing to standard SIP trunks.

-Lync Express Offers a Pre-Packaged Solution
+Sangoma’s Express for Lync: a Pre-Packaged Solution

-When a phased approach is preferred, to avoid the risk of disruption that may be caused by a flash cut to a new communications system, or in a multisite implementation, where some offices are using older technology and some have migrated to Lync, Lync Express can be integrated with an existing PBX/IP-PBX, maintaining the internal dial plan to support seamless interoperation with existing handsets served directly by the PBX/IP-PBX
+When a phased approach is preferred, to avoid the risk of disruption that may be caused by a flash cut to a new communications system, or in a multisite implementation, where some offices are using older technology and some have migrated to Lync, Express for Lync can be integrated with an existing PBX/IP-PBX, maintaining the internal dial plan to support seamless interoperation with existing handsets served directly by the PBX/IP-PBX